nguyen9x97/disaster-response-pipeline/README.md

 ## Project Motivation <a name="motivation"></a>

-For this project, I was interested in Disaster Response Pipeline data to better understand:
+In this project, I applied what I learned in data engineering skills to analyze disaster data from [Append](https://appen.com/) to build a model for an API that classifiers disaster messages.
+I built a machine learning pipeline to categorize disaster events given real messages so that these messages can be sent to an appropriate disaster relief agency.
+This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also display visualization of the data.
+Here are the steps to complete this project:
 1. ETL step: Extract data from csv files, clean data, load data to SQLite database.
 2. ML Pipeline: Tokenization, lemmatization, removing stop words.
 Build Machine Learning pipeline and find the best paramaters using Grid Search algorithm.
-3. Flask app: Display results and visualizations
+3. Flask app: Display results and visualizations.

 ## File Descriptions <a name="files"></a>